CloudLabsAI-Azure/apim-lab/apim-lab/6-analytics-monitoring/analytics-monitoring-6-3-event-hub.md

 ---

-# Verify Events are logged in Event Hub
+## Task 3.6: Verify Events are logged in Event Hub

 1. Issue a handful of test Echo API calls from within Azure API Management (e.g. **Get Retrieve Resource** operation).
 1. In the Azure portal open the Event Hub you created earlier.
 You should see recent events.
 If not, give it a minute, then refresh.